francoisromain/camomile-ui-boilerplate-webpack/README.md

 #### /build

-Contains the webpack configuration.
+Webpack configuration.
 It should not be necessary to modify it.

 #### /dist

-Contains the production application including html, js and css.
+Production application including html, js and css.
 These files are bundled by webpack whith the command `npm run dist`.

 #### /src

-Contains the development version of the app.
-A local webpack-dev-server with hot reload can be launched with `npm run dev` and visible at `http://localhost:8080`
+Development application.
+A local webpack-dev-server (with hot reload) can be launched with `npm run dev` and visible at `http://localhost:8080`.

-* `index.html`: the main html file, copied to the dist folder at build time.
+* `index.html`: main html file, copied to the dist folder at build time.
-* `app.js`: the main javascript file, imported in index.html at build time.
+* `app.js`: main javascript file, imported in index.html at build time.
-* `app.vue`: the main vue.js component, bundled with [webpack's vue-loader](https://vue-loader.vuejs.org/en/) and imported in app.js. **This is the only file that needs to be edited to build an application.**
+* `app.vue`: main vue.js component, bundled with [vue-loader](https://vue-loader.vuejs.org/en/) and imported in app.js.

+**`app.vue` is the only file that needs to be edited to build an application.**

 ---